BenJWagner/VPTools/Examples/RelayRxTx/README.md

 My use-case is to attach my Solar and UV sensors to my Wind transmitter (id=1).
 This relay combines the wind/solar/UV data from the wind transmitter with the rain/temperature/humidity from the ISS (id=2), and retransmits the data as if there was a single ISS (id=3) for the console to listen to.

+The sketch implements a number of serial commands to configure some aspects of behaviour:

+  tn.nnnnn
+  (where 1.2 < n.nn > 0.8) - Sets the timer adjustment factor to compenstate for clock differences

+  on
+  (where n = 0, 1, 2) - Switches serial data output off (0) or on (1), or data only (2)

+  fnnnnnnnn
+  (where each n = 0 or 1) - Switches output from a particular transmitter id 1-8 off or on You can send only the ids up to last one you want to set, eg: only turn transmitter 3 off = f110

+  ? - Shows the current configuration values

+The configuration values are stored to EEPROM so will survive a power cycle.

 The sketch requires either a Moteino or any similar Arduino-compatible device equipped with:
 * a Hope RF RFM69 series transceiver for the proper band for your country